the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

 Now, let's recap what happens during the component lifecycle.
 Your component is initialized by the constructor, after which it renders for the first time.
 We prevented it from displaying anything, because the result in the local state is null.
 It is allowed to return null for a component to display nothing.
 Then the `componentDidMount()` lifecycle method fetches the data from the Hacker News API asynchronously.
 Once the data arrives, it changes your local component state in `setSearchTopStories()`.
 The update lifecycle activates because the local state was updated.
 The component runs the `render()` method again, but this time with populated result in your local component state.
-The component and the table component will be rendered with its content.
+The component and the Table component will be rendered with its content.

 We used the native fetch API supported by most browsers to perform an asynchronous request to an API.
 The *create-react-app* configuration makes sure it is supported by all browsers.
 There are also third-party node packages that you can use to substitute the native fetch API: [axios](https://github.com/mzabriskie/axios).

 In this book, we build on JavaScript's shorthand notation for truthfulness checks.
 In the previous example, `if (!result)` was used in favor of `if (result === null)`.
 The same applies for other cases as well.
 For instance, `if (!list.length)` is used in favor of `if (list.length === 0)` or `if (someString)` is used in favor of `if (someString !== '')`.

 The list of hits should now be visible in our application; however, two regression bugs have appeared.
 First, the "Dismiss" button is broken, because it doesn't know about the complex result object, but it still operates on the plain list from the local state when dismissing an item.
 Second, when the list is displayed and you try to search for something else, it gets filtered on the client-side, though the initial search was made by searching for stories on the server-side.
-The perfect behavior would be to fetch another result object from the API when using the search component.
+The perfect behavior would be to fetch another result object from the API when using the Search component.
 Both regression bugs will be fixed in the following chapters.

 ### Exercises: